melificient/melificient.github.io/_posts/2026-04-18-nlp-workshop.md

 Responding to this requires institutions that approach research across disciplinary lines, not just alongside them. **[Danilo Bzdok](https://bzdok.lab.mcgill.ca/) (McGill, Mila)**, IVADO's Executive Director of Research Programs, frames IVADO as one such effort: an institutional bet on the [R³ mission](https://ivado.ca/en/the-r3ai-vision-toward-a-robust-reasoning-and-responsible-ai/) (*robust, reasoning, responsible* AI) and a transdisciplinary research model (dual training in AI and an application domain).
 It is also one of the largest of its kind in Canada, with over 300 professors and 2,000 scientists across five universities, 10 research clusters, roughly [$500M in combined funding over seven years](https://ivado.ca/en/2023/04/28/ivados-r3ai-project-gets-124-5-million-grant-from-canada-first-research-excellence-fund/0), and 50 new professors being hired under the transdisciplinary mandate.

-**[Claire Gardent](https://members.loria.fr/CGardent/) (LORIA, CNRS)** opens the research talks with a decade of work on generating natural language from structured graphs across many languages, progressively moving from 21 European languages toward truly low-resource ones like Breton, Irish, and Mauritian Creole.
+**[Claire Gardent](https://members.loria.fr/CGardent/) (LORIA, CNRS)** opens the research talks with a decade of work on generating natural language from structured graphs across many languages, progressively moving from 21 European languages toward low-resource ones like Breton, Irish, and Mauritian Creole.
 [Her recent work](https://aclanthology.org/2024.inlg-main.7/) lightly adapts a large multilingual model using *language family structure* as a guide, exploiting the fact that historically related languages share grammatical patterns.
 Scale alone, she argued, will not solve the multilingual problem.

 If Gardent's argument is that scale will not solve multilinguality, **[Philippe Langlais](https://www-labs.iro.umontreal.ca/~felipe/) (Université de Montréal)** offers the evaluation-side companion: even in the languages we do have data for, we may not be measuring what we think.
 His talk is a methodological audit.
 A benchmark for open information extraction, widely accepted by the community, turned out after careful re-annotation to be [riddled with errors](https://aclanthology.org/2024.findings-acl.496/), enough that published conclusions drawn from it no longer held.
 Langlais surveyed a landscape of benchmarks with similar problems, and called for collective infrastructure for benchmark documentation and systematic baselines.